afifmohammed/adotic/README.txt

 		}
 	}

-Note: This is not the best way to handle mapping.
 The next version will have support so that an impedance handler class will take in a property info and the data reader, so it can assign the property a value by building it from one or many values from the passed in reader.

 Also note for Adotic to work the developer is required to provide a binding for a Func<DbConnection>.
-The next vesrion will have some of support such that with no setup from the developer the connection can be created following some convetion that can be overriden easily.
+The next version will have some of support such that with no setup from the developer the connection can be created following some convention that they can override easily.

 Also Adotic will open and close the connection for every call to Execute.
 The next version will have support for multiple calls to use the same connection.